awslabs/amazon-quicksight-embedding-sdk/README.md

     className: "your-own-class",
 ```

-We've overridden the border and padding of the iFrame to be 0px, because setting border and padding on the iFrame might cause unexpected issues.
-If you have to set border and padding on the embedded QuickSight session, set it on the container div that contains the iFrame.
+We've overridden the border and padding of the iframe to be 0px, because setting border and padding on the iframe might cause unexpected issues.
+If you have to set border and padding on the embedded QuickSight session, set it on the container div that contains the iframe.

-Note for Q search bar embedding, you'll likely want to use this to give the iframe a `position: absolute` so that when expanded it does not shift the contents of your application.
-If elements in your application are appearing in front of the Q search bar, you can provide the iframe with a higher z-index as well.

-#### Locale element (optional)
+#### 🔹 locale: *string* *(optional)*

 You can set locale for the embedded QuickSight session:
 ```javascript
     locale: "en-US",